 2019-2020 DISTRICT GRANTS

-If your Club is interested in applying for District Grants for the 2017-2018 Rotary year, review the 2017-2018 District 7530 Terms and Conditions, submit a 2017-2018 Memorandum of Understanding (MOU), signed by your Club’s current President and President-Elect.
+If your Club is interested in applying for District Grants for the 2018-2019 Rotary year, review the 2018-2019 District 7530 Terms and Conditions, submit a 2018-2019 Memorandum of Understanding (MOU), signed by your Club’s current President and President-Elect.
 Once the new forms are available, those should be sent to District Grants Committee Chair, James Culberson by June 14, 2018.

 The District Grants Committee will meet during December to review the Grant applications.
 Clubs selected to receive Grants will be notified as early as possible, and the Grant funding will be awarded as soon as possible.

-A Grant Final Report will be due to District Grants Chair Raymie Mason or James Culberson within 30 days of the completion of the Grant activity.
+A Grant Final Report will be due to District Grants Chair James Culberson within 30 days of the completion of the Grant activity.